A woman with shoulder length brown hair wearing a blue short sleeve shirt smiling

 Co-PI on an NSF-funded grant.
 I will lead the aim investigating activity tracking with people with dementia.

-I am an Assistant Professor in the College of Information Studies at the University of Maryland, where I direct The Health, Aging, and Technology (THAT) Lab.
+I am an Associate Professor in the College of Information Studies at the University of Maryland, where I direct The Health, Aging, and Technology (THAT) Lab.
 I have an affiliate appointment with the Department of Computer Science and am a a part of the HCIL, MIDA and the TRACE RERC.

 My research lies at the intersection of Human-Computer Interaction (HCI) and Health Informatics.
 I study the design of technologies for older people, with a special interest in cognitive impairment.
 My work has been supported by the National Science Foundation, including a CAREER grant, and the National Institute on Disability, Independent Living, and Rehabilitation Research, and has been written about in the New Yorker, Wired Magazine, and the New York Times.